 Murray Groom is an ordained minister in the United Church of Canada.
 He is a graduate, former staff member and one time interim Director of the Pacific Jubilee Program in Spiritual Direction.
 He is a practiced spiritual director and regularly co-conducts extended Pacific Jubilee silent retreats at Naramata Centre in the Okanagan Valley.

+Bursting Out!
 Monoprinting as a Spiritual Practice

 July 16 – 20, 2018